 Be prepared for questions to be short and snappy.
 The trained staff at the other end of the line just want to help people as quickly as possible.

 You might know your qualifications by heart, but in the heat of the moment they can easily slip your mind.
-To help calm your nerves, jot them down on a piece of paper before your call so you have them ready.
+To help calm any nerves, jot them down on a piece of paper before your call so you have them ready.

-Chances are you’ll already know where you stand, but the university will likely want to double check to ensure they’re giving the right advice to you.
+Chances are you’ll already know where you stand, but the university will want to double check to ensure they’re giving the right advice to you.

 If you’ve already accepted a place elsewhere but want to transfer, the handler will talk you through the process of releasing yourself from your place.

 The handler will then see what vacancies are available to you in your chosen subject.
 This can take a couple of minutes and you may be placed on hold while the search takes place.

 If vacancies are available, you can then ask for more details, such as where it’s based, potential placements and what modules are on offer.
 If there aren’t any places, you might be presented with similar alternative courses, for example a joint course with another subject instead of a single subject course.

 If you have the grades, then - good news - an offer can be made.
 You may be put through to speak to a member of academic staff at this point.

 If you accept the offer, a confirmation email will be sent to your inbox.
 But bear in mind you don't have to accept there and then.
 Most offers come with a time condition which means they must be accepted within 24 or 48 hours.